mircealungu/mircea/drafts/wish-based-se.md

 It is hard to see how any future LLM can be generated that does not fall under the two constraints above.
 These are the only assumptions we will take forward in the analysis.

+### C4.
+Writing code for new versions of upstreams

+Example of Helge: when you're trying to use a new version of a library, but that version was not ingested yet in the black box.
+And even if it were, there is not enough data for it to disentangle between the old and the new versions.

 ## Bricolage: constructing a system from "wishes"